Pingu-Io/AmongSpeak/README.md

 # AmongSpeak

-This TeamSpeak3 plugin detects when "in discussion" and "doing tasks" and (un)mute automatically the clients in the channel.
+This TeamSpeak3 plugin detects when "in discussion" and "doing tasks" and (un)mute automatically the clients in the channel.<br>
+**Last Among Us tested version: v2021.11.9.5s**

 ## Usage
 1. Open Among Us